 A portion of the mixture is then placed in a spray bottle.
 The mixture can then be sprayed along the perimeter of a residence or at other points where a concern exists about rat entry.
 The mixture needs to be reapplied every couple of days for optimal effectiveness.

 In the final analysis, the most important natural rat deterrent is cleanliness.
 You need to keep your residence in a clean and tidy condition if you want to most effectively deter rats from entering into your residence.
-Maintaining cleanliness truly is a daily task that serve many important purposes, including the prevention of vermin infestations in a residence.
+Maintaining cleanliness truly is a daily task that serves many important purposes, including the prevention of vermin infestations in a residence.

 Cleanliness in your residence particularly needs to focus on ensuring that no food items or food remnants (crumbs, etc.) are accessible in your home.
 This includes keeping foodstuffs in tightly sealed containers.
 It requires you to ensure that your kitchen and other parts of your home are kept clean and rid of crumbs and similar food-related waste.